GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-04_Working_with_Hyperspectral_data.md

 You will be prompted by a dialogue box "Download testdata from https://github.com/EnMAP-Box/enmap-box-exampledata/releases/download/v1.1/exampledata.zip?" .
 Click on "Yes".
 This loads in the example data on your computer.

-Once executed, in your data source there will be the following layers -
+Once executed, in your data source there will be the following layers:

 	- Raster - "aerial potsdam" (showing an aerial view, a 4 band raster) , "enmap_potsdam" (showing a hyperspectral view, a 224 band raster)
 	- Vector - "EnMap Spectral Response Function", "landcover_potsdam_point", "landcover_potsdam_polygon" and "vegetation_fraction"

-Let's load a new map view, and check the layer properties.
+- Let's load a new map view, and check the layer properties.
 To get a true color composite you can set your RGB bands as Band 047 (RED), Band 032 (GREEN), and Band 14 (BLUE).

 - Next we look at pixel based information.